Brian Fair

 Brian James Fair (born May 30, 1975) is an American musician from Massachusetts, best known as lead vocalist of the metalcore band Shadows Fall.
-He graduated from Milford High School in 1993, and went on to study literature at Boston University.

-History
+Early life

 From a young age, Brian Fair had always been known for his affinity for a wide range of music.
 In seventh grade he had his first visit to a recording studio after he and two friends won a radio jingle contest (sponsored by Mass Electric) with a Beastie Boys-inspired tune "The Energy Conservation Rap Song."
 In high school, he played bass and sang in a punk band called Frenzy that performed at local underage shows.
+He graduated from Milford High School in 1993, and went on to study literature at Boston University.

+Career

 Overcast

 In the summer of his sophomore year (August 1991), Fair co-founded Overcast, an influential hardcore band in the Worcester music scene.
 While Fair was on vocals, Scott McCooe and Pete Cortese played guitar, Mike D'Antonio played bass, and Jay Fitzgerald played drums.
 Overcast's first 7-inch, Bleed Into One, was released in 1992 through Exchange Records.
 The band's first full-length, Expectational Dilution, was released in 1994 and is considered a groundbreaking effort as many claim that Overcast are the pioneers of the metalcore scene.
 Their final full-length, Fight Ambition To Kill, was released in 1997.
 This release was followed by nationwide touring with Shai Hulud and Disembodied.
 Overcast eventually split up in November 1998.
+In 2008 they got back together to release Reborn to Kill Again.